Flooding and stormwater management

 Written information relating to flooding on a specific property can be purchased from Council by applying for a Flood Level Certificate(PDF, 145KB).

 This certificate shows the availability and standard of available flooding information for a particular property.
 If available, the certificate will give an estimated flood level.
-It can only give information that Council has available, and doesn't take into account Council's planning controls or policies.
+It can only give information that Council has available and doesn't take into account Council's planning controls or policies.

 Please allow approximately five working days for processing.
 The fee can be found in our Fees & Charges.